-Use small amounts of healthy fats, such as canola, soya bean or olive oil, olive or canola spreads, unsalted nuts, seeds and avocado.
+Use small amounts of healthy fats, such as olive or canola oils and spreads, unsalted nuts, seeds and avocado.

 Limit the amount of saturated fat you eat by choosing lean meats, skinless chicken and low-fat dairy foods.
-Limit butter, ghee, cream, sour cream, coconut milk/cream and condensed milk.
-Limit breads that have large amounts of ghee added, such as paratha, and deep-fried breads, such as puri and bhatoora.
-Also limit deep-fried snacks, such as pakora, pitha, samocha/singara, chicken roll and potato fries.
+Limit butter, ghee, cream, sour cream and coconut milk/cream.

-Avoid takeaways and processed foods high in saturated fats such as cakes, pastries, packaged biscuits, savoury snacks, chocolates and processed meats.
+Avoid takeaways and processed foods high in saturated fats such as savoury pastries, packaged biscuits, savoury snacks, chocolates and processed meats.
 If eaten in large amounts, fats can cause extra weight gain, which can further increase insulin resistance.